MuhammadSubhanAkbar/Animations/Graphing/README.md

-# Graphing different equation
+# Graphing different equations

-In this folder, I am trying to graph some equation in a plane
+In this folder, I am trying to graph some equations in a plane

-to run the main file with is (Making_graph.py) run the following commands
+To run the main file with is (Making_graph.py), run the following commands

 ```bash
 # Low quality (480p)